aDecoy/rust-workshop/docs/docs/module4/3_rust_macros.md

 Procedural macros are more akin to a combination of parser and code generation, where you write the glue code in between.
 You define **how** to generate code given a set of input tokens, rather than writing the exact code that gets generated.

-Procedural macros act more like functions (they take code as input, manipulate it, and produce code as output).
+Procedural macros act more like functions (they take syntax as input, manipulate it, and produce code as output).
+You can even introduce completely new syntax if you wish, the sky's the limit.
+There's even a crate for adding [inline Python in Rust](https://docs.rs/inline-python/latest/inline_python/).
 There are three different types of procedural macros:

 - Function like macros
 - Attribute macros, like `#[test]`